 How to set up a redirect from default WordPress login to front-end login

-Log in to the WordPress admin panel and head over to Custom Redirects from the Profile Builder menu item.
+Log in to the WordPress admin panel and head over to Custom Redirects from the Profile Builder plugin menu item.
 Scroll down till you reach the Redirect Default WordPress Forms and Pages section.
 You’ll be prompted to select a Redirect Type and enter a Redirect URL.

 - Redirect Type.
 Use the dropdown menu to select when you want users to be redirected.
 Since we want users who’re trying to access the login page to be redirected, we’ll select the Login (wp-login.php) option.

-From the WordPress dashboard, head over to Settings from the Profile Builder menu item.
+From the WordPress dashboard, head over to Settings from the Profile Builder plugin menu item.
 Next, navigate to the Admin Bar tab.
 Here, you’ll see options for setting the visibility of the admin bar for the different user roles currently active on your WordPress website.
 All you have to do is choose which user roles can view the admin bar from the front-end of the website after logging in.

 For example, if you want to hide the admin bar after login for subscribers, customers, and shop managers, you would simply set their visibility to Hide.
 Click the Save Changes button to continue.